Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Shared Security

-The security model that AXIASolar uses whereby all chains are equally secured.
-This is acheived by placing proofs of validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacked would need to attack the entire AXIASolar system.
+The security model that AXIA uses whereby all chains are equally secured.
+This is acheived by placing proofs of validity of allychain blocks into the Relay Chain such that, in order to revert finality of a single allychain, an attacked would need to attack the entire AXIA system.

 ## Slashing

-The removal of a percentage of an account's SOLARs as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period of time).
+The removal of a percentage of an account's AXCs as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period of time).

 ## Soft Fork